-P: Biology 201/202 with at least a C grade; AND Env Sci 207 or conc enr or Hum Biol 207 or conc enr.
+P: Biology 201/202 with at least a C grade; AND Chem 207 or conc enr.

 HUM BIOL 205.
 Biotechnology and Human Values.
 3 Credits.

 Examination of technological developments in biology and medicine, including genetic, behavioral, and organism modification and the moral and ethical concerns raised by such technologies.